-Di Fara first opened in 1965 by Dom De Marco, who immigrated from the Province of Caserta in Italy, bringing first-hand knowledge of the art of making pizzas.
+Di Fara was first opened in 1965 by Dom De Marco, who immigrated from the Province of Caserta in Italy, bringing first-hand knowledge of the art of making pizzas.

-He spent the next 53 years perfecting his craft, where at the young age of 82, still hand-crafts these perfect slices for you.
+He spent the next 53 years perfecting his craft, and at the young age of 82, still hand-crafts these perfect slices for you.

 Dom’s daughter, Margaret Mieles who now co-owns now with her father, says another desirability factor outside of their imported ingredients is that their slices are served alongside Calabrian chilies that she says are “nearly impossible to find” elsewhere in the US.

 Back in 1924, Lombardi’s Pizzaria was selling slices for 5 cents each, so add in a little for inflation and you can get a “regular” at Di Fara’s for 5 bucks.

 With a combination of New York and Neapolitan styles, this is still a bargain making this one of our top New York pizza places to go.
 We’d highly recommend New Orleans for more foodie adventures, especially during Mardi Gras! for a different slice of heaven.

 Helmed by Ciro Lovine, he’s been a pizza maker since he was 13 while living in Fuorigrotta, Italy.
-Everyone will tell you that being in what he calls “his little den,” and you really do feel like you’re in Italy.
+Everyone will tell you that being in what he calls “his little den,” you really do feel like you’re in Italy.

 Needless to say, he’s mastered the Neapolitan pizza, also known as Naples-style pizza.
-Ciro’s choice for ingredients is all strictly Italian, and the wondrous scents of roasted tomatoes, exuberant spices, and melting, bubbly cheese fill the space.
+Ciro’s choice of ingredients is all strictly Italian, and the wondrous scents of roasted tomatoes, exuberant spices, and melting, bubbly cheese fill the space.